PAKalucki/wingologrotate/README.md

 ### About
-This project attempts to implement service similiar to unix logrotate as windows is insane and doesn't really have a valid equivalent.
-Also I wanted to play with go.
-Use at your own peril.
+This project attempts to implement service similiar to unix logrotate as windows doesn't really have a valid equivalent.

+### Features
+- Delete or rotate logs (or any files really)
+- Option to delete/rotate conditionally based on file age or size
+- Compression for rotated files in gzip/zip
+- TODO delete/rotate on time interval condition
+- TODO pre/post custom script

-### Config
+### Configuration
 See configs/wingologrotate.yaml for example config.

-### Installation
+### Usage
 - place exe in desired directory
 - create configs/wingologrotate.yaml in same location
 - run wingologrotate.exe install as administrator
+- start the windows service

 ### Compatibility
 Tested on Windows 10 and Windows Server 2019.
 It should run on any modern windows distribution.